Part of the TeachMe Series

 Contraction of urethral sphincter

-Filling of internal urethra stimulates pudendal nerve, which contracts genital organs, ischiocavernosus and bulbocavernosus – resulting in expulsion of semen
+Filling of the internal urethra stimulates the pudendal nerve, which contracts genital organs, ischiocavernosus and bulbocavernosus – resulting in the expulsion of semen

 Resolution phase Thoracolumbar sympathetic pathway Contraction of arteriolar smooth muscle in corpora cavernosa

-Increased venous return leads to detumescence flaccidity which results in refractory period
+Increased venous return leads to detumescence flaccidity which results in the refractory period

 Table 1 – Summary of the male phases of coitus